shanep-cs2/shanep-cs2/_lessons/lesson28.md

 layout: project
 ---

-At this checkpoint you should be completed with both the Node and Array based implementation of your linked list.
-At this point your project should be 90% complete and could be turned in at any time!
+At this checkpoint you should be completed with your list Iterator and have a fully completed list to turn in.